Freight Shipping from Memphis to Salt Lake City

 How much does it cost to ship freight from Memphis to Salt Lake City?

-Full truckload (FTL) rates from Memphis, TN to Salt Lake City, UT currently range from $3,487-$4,298 for a standard dry van load over the 1,622-mile route.
+Full truckload (FTL) rates from Memphis, TN to Salt Lake City, UT currently range $3,487-$4,298 (roughly $2.18-$2.67 per mile over 1,622 miles).
 LTL shipments typically cost $1,092-$1,779 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Salt Lake City?